Published onHealth Tip of the Week

 - Enlarged tonsils and adenoids are another big cause of snoring in children and can cause interrupted breathing during sleep (obstructive sleep apnea).

-If your child is 3 months old or younger, call the doctor whenever your child has nasal or chest congestion.
+If your child is 3 months old or younger, call your primary care provider whenever your child has nasal or chest congestion.

-If your child is more than 4 months old, call the doctor if your child:
+If your child is more than 4 months old, call your primary care provider if your child:

 - Has had thick nasal discharge lasting more than 10 days